UPPS 07.04.03 - Solicitation on Campus

 do not participate in any political campaign.

-Groups wishing to conduct raffles on- or off-campus must meet with Student Involvement @LBJSC or with the director of the Round Rock Campus, or designee, at least 10 university days prior to requested dates to review State of Texas and university policies and procedures related to conducting raffles.
+Groups wishing to conduct raffles on- or off-campus must meet with Student Involvement @LBJSC or with the Round Rock Student Affairs supervisor, or designee, at least 10 university days prior to requested dates to review state of Texas and university policies and procedures related to conducting raffles.

 PROCEDURES FOR SOLICITATION

 The following may be used when soliciting on campus: a booth, table, or a small tent.
 The item may be no larger than 10 feet by 10 feet in dimension.
-Solicitation is allowed only in the following locations (In the case of special activities, other locations will be designated solely within the discretion of Student Involvement @LBJSC or the director of the Round Rock Campus, or designee.):
+Solicitation is allowed only in the following locations (in the case of special activities, other locations will be designated solely within the discretion of Student Involvement @LBJSC or the Round Rock Student Affairs supervisor, or designee):

-The Quad - located in the central part of campus that begins next to Taylor Murphy and Evans Liberal Arts and extends to the area between Psychology and Flowers Hall.
+The Quad – located in the central part of campus that begins next to Taylor Murphy History Building and Evans Liberal Arts Building and extends to the area between Comal Building and Flowers Hall.
 No amplified sound is permitted in this area;

-LBJ Student Center Patio - located outside the second floor dining area, there will be a nominal charge for tables, chairs, or other furniture and equipment provided by the LBJ Student Center; and
+LBJSC Patio – located outside the second-floor dining area, there will be a nominal charge for tables, chairs, or other furniture and equipment provided by the LBJSC; and

-Bobcat Trail - located between the Undergraduate Academic Center and Evans Liberal Arts.
+Bobcat Trail – located between the Undergraduate Academic Center and Evans Liberal Arts Building.
 No amplified sound is permitted in this area.

-Activities in all booths must be conducted in a manner consistent with Sections 02.01 and 02.02, above, and, in addition, must meet the following requirements:
+Activities in all booths must be conducted in a manner consistent with Sections 02.01 and 02.02 and, in addition, must meet the following requirements:

-each booth must meet fire and safety standards; this includes the use of a functioning UL-listed fire extinguisher if grilling with gas.
+each booth must meet fire and safety standards; this includes the use of a functioning UL-listed fire extinguisher, if grilling with gas.
 No grill may be placed under trees or canopies.
-Only gas grills are allowed and must be at least 50 feet from a building between the hours of 11:00 a.m. and 1:00 p.m.
-If the sale of food or beverages is involved, the booth must meet health department regulations and all federal, state, and local food handling regulations.
-This includes the wearing of protective gloves when handling food, the maintenance of proper food- holding temperature through the use of thermometers, and the wearing of hair nets by food handlers.
-Any student organization selling food must have at least one person present at the booth, at all times, who has completed the food safety training;
+Only gas grills are allowed and must be at least 50 feet from a building.
+If the sale of food or beverages is involved, the booth must meet health department regulations and all federal, state, and local food-handling regulations.
+This includes the wearing of protective gloves when handling food, the maintenance of proper food-holding temperature through the use of thermometers, and the wearing of hair nets by food handlers.
+Any student organization selling food must have at least one person present at the booth at all times who has completed the food safety training;

-solicitation booths may be approved for no more than 10 university days per month, based on availability, in locations designated by Student Involvement @LBJSC or by the director of the Round Rock Campus, or designee.
-The sponsoring student organization or university department is responsible for returning the area to its original condition at the conclusion of each day (i.e., remove all equipment, booth or tent, pick up trash, etc.);
+solicitation booths may be approved for no more than 10 university days per month, based on availability, in locations designated by Student Involvement @LBJSC or by the Round Rock Student Affairs supervisor, or designee.
+The sponsoring student organization or university department is responsible for returning the area to its original condition at the conclusion of each day (i.e., remove all equipment, booth, or tent, pick up trash, etc.);

 booths must be staffed by members of the sponsoring registered student organization or university department at all times;